Arbitrary high-order structure-preserving schemes for the generalized Rosenau-type equation: Acknowledgments

+The authors would like to express sincere gratitude to the referees for their insightful comments and suggestions.
 The work is supported by the National Natural Science Foundation of China (Grant Nos.
-11901513, 11971481), and the Yunnan Fundamental Research Projects (Grant No. 202101AT070208), and the Natural Science Foundation of Hunan (Grant Nos.
+11971481,12261097), and the Yunnan Fundamental Research Projects (Grant No. 202101AT070208), and the Natural Science Foundation of Hunan Province (Grant Nos.
 2021JJ40655, 2021JJ20053).